dojobo/PGH-Love-Data-Week/index.md

 >The health of a population is significantly influenced by the environment in which they live.
 This workshop will utilize publicly available data sources to provide a means by which we can examine the intersection of health with income, education, pollution, housing, and healthy/risky behaviors.

 More information and RSVP: [https://www.hsls.pitt.edu/instruction/social-justice-and-publicly-available-data/4997](https://www.hsls.pitt.edu/instruction/social-justice-and-publicly-available-data/4997)

+### <a name="weds-cmu-1"></a>Cleaning Untidy Data with OpenRefine
+**12-1pm** // hosted by the Carnegie Mellon University Libraries
+>Tired of spending hours and hours cleaning messy data in Excel spreadsheets?
+Come learn OpenRefine, an easy-to-use, open source tool for data cleaning.
+OpenRefine (formerly Google Refine) helps you prepare your data for analysis.
+Quickly and easily transform data, split and merge columns, remove whitespace, and perform many more common data cleaning tasks.
+With OpenRefine, you can also easily create JSON scripts for repeating series of tasks across multiple datasets.
+No previous experience required.

+More info and RSVP: [https://cmu.libcal.com/event/7336588](https://cmu.libcal.com/event/7336588)

 ### <a name="weds-hsls-2"></a>Increase Your Data's Discoverability with the Pitt Data Catalog
 **1:30-2:30 PM** // hosted by the Health Sciences Library System @ The University of Pittsburgh